LBruyne/InsPilot/README.md

 Run the command `npm install` or `yarn` to install the dependencies (`node_modules`) according to your package manager.

-Then run the command `npm run start` to initialize a front-server in your configured port (such as 3000).
+Then run the command `npm run dev` to initialize a front-server in your configured port (such as 3000).

 Browser the application in `localhost:port`.